xDARKx0979/game-hosting/README.md

 1. Clone this repository
 2. Open index.html in your browser
 3. Click on the game you want to play
+4. Enjoy the game in fullscreen mode

 ## Adding More Games

-To add more games, simply add a new section to the index.html file following the existing pattern.
+To add more games, follow these steps:

+1. Create a new HTML file for the game (e.g., `newgame.html`)
+2. Copy the structure from an existing game page
+3. Update the game title and iframe source
+4. Add a link to the new game in the navigation of all pages
+5. Add a game card for the new game on the home page

+## Deployment

+This site can be deployed on GitHub Pages, Vercel, Netlify, or any other static site hosting service.